1997–98 FA Premier League: Teams

-Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the First Division.
-The promoted teams were Bolton Wanderers (returning to the top flight after a season's absence), Barnsley (playing in the top flight for the first time ever) and Crystal Palace (playing in the top flight again after a two-year absence).
-They replaced Sunderland, Middlesbrough and Nottingham Forest, who were relegated after top flight spells of one, two and three years respectively.
+Twenty teams are competing in the league – the top seventeen teams from the previous season and the three teams promoted from the First Division.
+The promoted teams were Bolton Wanderers (returning after a season's absence), Barnsley (playing in the top flight for the first time) and Crystal Palace (playing in the top flight after a two year absence).
+They replaced Sunderland, Middlesbrough and Nottingham Forest, who were relegated to the First Division after top flight spells of one, two and three years respectively.

-Stadiums and Locations
+Stadiums and locations

 Personnel and kits

 A list of personnel and kits of the clubs in the 1997–98 FA Premier League.